-Hike, bike, walk, run or cross-country ski along one of Brampton’s four main recreational trail systems offering over 33 kilometres of guided and paved recreational trails throughout the City.
+Hike, bike, walk, run or cross country ski along one of Brampton’s recreational trail systems, which offer more than 40 kilometres of guided and paved recreational trails throughout the city.
 Look for wayfinding signs along your route, and plan time to stop for new discoveries and adventures.

 Brampton offers you the chance to enjoy the outdoors and natural beauty through our various self-guided tours.
 To enjoy the beautiful recreational trails and pathways in Brampton, download the Green & Fall Colour Self-Guided Tour.

 Want more information on our recreational trails?
 Check out the Brampton Cycling Map or the interactive Peel Recreational Trails Map.

 Etobicoke Creek Recreational Trail (34.5 KMs)

 The much anticipated interregional connection on the Etobicoke Creek Recreational Trail from Brampton, to Mississauga, to Caledon is now complete.
 You can walk, hike or cycle continuously between the three communities.

 The new two-kilometre interregional connection fills a critical gap in the trail between Brampton and Mississauga, allowing safe passage under Highway 407 and Highway 410, from the Kennedy Road Trail entrance, to the city limit.
 It provides a continuous off-road active transportation route that connects Lake Ontario and the Waterfront Trail to the Greenbelt Trail in Caledon.

 Following the creek through parks, urban forests and wildflower fields, this recreational trail has few road interruptions, allowing for long and peaceful excursions.

 Chinguacousy Recreational Trail (9 KMs)